How to help your dog lose weight

 There are a number of great toys on the market that dispense small amounts of dog food the more the toy is played with.

-Other than being a great incentive for exercise; your dog is rewarded with a treat as they’re expelling energy and losing weight, these toys will keep them entertained for hours while you’re at work or looking after the kids.
+Other than being a great incentive for exercise, these toys will keep them entertained for hours while you’re at work or looking after the kids.

 Treats don’t have to be unhealthy, either.
 Most dogs will go nuts for a chunk of apple or a piece of raw carrot.

-Getting your dog to shed the pounds shouldn’t be a hard task.
+Getting your dog to shed weight shouldn’t be a hard task.
+It just takes some discipline, commitment and often a bit of tough love.
 Remember to talk to your vet, get creative, and above all be patient.